-Loading a presets can also be done via MIDI, using Bank Select and Program Change messages.
-Click Options > Enable MIDI Program Changes in the preset menu to enable or disable this feature.
-When enabled, the corresponding bank/program numbers are shown in front of the preset name (for example: (0/65) My Preset).
+- When Type To Search is enabled, you can start typing to search, right after you've clicked the preset button.
+Disabling this will always require a click in the Search field to start searching.
+This might be handy, for example if you're working without a MIDI keyboard and use letters on your computer keyboard to play notes. - When Enable MIDI Program Changes is active, you can load presets via MIDI program change and bank select messages.
+The corresponding bank/program numbers are then shown in front of the preset name (for example: (0/65) My Preset).
 This means that you can load that preset by first sending a Bank Select message to select bank 0 and then sending a Program Change message to select program 65.